Ten Gigabit Adelaide in Fashion!

-Local success story Australian Fashion Labels has become one of the first city businesses to connect to Ten Gigabit Adelaide, signing a contract with TPG Telecom today.
+Local Adelaide success story Australian Fashion Labels has become one of the first city businesses to connect to Ten Gigabit Adelaide.

-Following the Ten Gigabit Adelaide partnership announcement in December last year, Australian Fashion Labels was keen to sign up quickly to access high-speed connectivity at an affordable price to help grow its business.
+Following the announcement of Ten Gigabit Adelaide, Australian Fashion Labels was keen to sign-up to the revolutionary network quickly to access high-speed connectivity at an affordable price to help grow its business.

 The company is known as an innovative, international fashion house, founded and headquartered in Adelaide, employing 130 staff locally and around the world.